misikirmehari/android_apps/FlashBeepShakeBluetooth/README.md

-# BluetoothChatAppAndroid
+# FlashBeepShakeviaBluetooth
-Make a simple chat application through bluetooth in Android
+Make a Phone connected via bluettoth to turn on/off the light , Vibrate and Beep.